Code-Institute-Submissions/milestone-project-90/README.md

 The main reasons for visiting service website are:

-👓 To see what the service offer.
+- 👓 To see what the service offer.

-💰 To check prices for a repair.
+- 💰 To check prices for a repair.

-📞 To contact the service.
+- 📞 To contact the service.

-📓 To book a service.
+- 📓 To book a service.

 ### Why does my website meet these requirements❓

-👓 The main page presents and illustrates what repairs are carried out by the service.
+- 👓 The main page presents and illustrates what repairs are carried out by the service.
 Encourage to cooperate and presents customer reviews.

-💰 It is very easy to find the page with prices and a brief description of the repair using the navbar Price tab or the large button visible on the main page.
+- 💰 It is very easy to find the page with prices and a brief description of the repair using the navbar Price tab or the large button visible on the main page.

-📞 There is a lot of informations on how to contact the service.
+- 📞 There is a lot of informations on how to contact the service.
 From number, email, social links at the top of the page, addres in the footer and the Contact page with map and contact form.

-📓 The service can be booked via the Repair Order button located in the footer on each page.
+- 📓 The service can be booked via the Repair Order button located in the footer on each page.

 ### Wireframes:

-<div style="text-align: center"><a href="#top">Back to top ⬆️</a></div>
+<div align="center"><p style="text-align: center"><a href="#top">Back to top ⬆️</a></p></div>

 <p id="tech"></p>